Deepakmukka1/microservices-js/README.md

 # Restaurant microservice

-A Simple microservice build in node environment
+A Simple microservice built in node environment